Movile/chef-proftpd-ii/README.md

 will install and configure the daemon.
 Then you can use attributes or LWRPs to configure custom values and virtual hosts.

+## Helper Recipes

+* `ldap.rb` installs the LDAP module, enables it and provides a sample configuration.

+* `sftp.rb` installs the sFTP module, enables it and provides a sample configuration.

+* `example\_lwrp.rb` provides some examples on using the LWRP resources.

 Attributes
 ==========